-The PCC coalition county region had significantly higher inpatient admission rates compared to Nevada for opioid, methamphetamine, and marijuana use.
-The JTNN coalition county region had significantly higher inpatient admission rates for opioid, heroin, and methamphetamines use.
-Similarly, the HCC coalition county region had significantly higher rates for opioid and heroin use.
-Finally, PACT/CARE coalition county region had a significantly higher inpatient admission rate for cocaine use.
+Carson City, area serviced by the PCC coalition had significantly higher inpatient admission rates compared to Nevada for opioid, methamphetamine, and marijuana use.
+Washoe county, the area served by the JTNN coalition had significantly higher inpatient admission rates for opioid, heroin, and methamphetamines use.
+Similarly, the counties served by HCC coalition had significantly higher rates for opioid and heroin use.
+Finally, Clark County, the area served by PACT/CARE coalition had a significantly higher inpatient admission rate for cocaine use.